-We have two travel grants you can choose from.
-All of them seek to foster European youth mobility.
-However, there are some differences in regards to thematic focus as well as some additional requirements and applicants’ profiles.
+We offer four different travel grants, all of which promote youth mobility.
+However, there are some differences regarding the thematic focus as well as some additional requirements and applicants’ profiles, so do check the specific requirements of each travel grant.
 You can only apply for one travel grant.

-“What connects Europe?” – travelling with the Interrail-Global Pass (Deutsche Bahn)
+2) “Sustainable Travel” – travelling with the Interrail-Global Pass (funded by Deutsche Bahn)

-In cooperation with Deutsche Bahn, the Schwarzkopf Foundation awards 35 Interrail-Glabal Passes in total, enabling you to travel up to 30 countries in Europe for up to one month.
-This travel grant focuses on “What connects Europe?”.
+In cooperation with Deutsche Bahn, the Schwarzkopf Foundation awards Interrail-Global Passes, enabling you to travel up to 33 countries in Europe for up to two months.
+This travel grant focuses on the topic “Sustainable Travel”.
 Travellers do independent research on this topic by applying their own focus and document their findings on video.
 Applicants can choose between a 2-month, 15 day-travelling pass or a 1-month, 7 day travelling pass.
-In any case, this has to be stated in the application.
-Applicants have to reside in one of the member states of the European Union, Russia oder Turkey.

-More information on the Interrail-Global Pass travel grants
+- More information on the Interrail-Global Pass travel grants on the FAQs

-Travel grants on the topic “Future of Europe” (Bundesvereinigung der Deutschen Arbeitgeberverbände (BDA))
+3) Travel grants on the topic “Future of Europe” (funded by Bundesvereinigung der Deutschen Arbeitgeberverbände (BDA))

 In cooperation with the Bundesvereinigung der Deutschen Arbeitgeberverbände (BDA), the Schwarzkopf Foundation awards travel grants worth 600€ to research relevant trends and future developments in Europe.
-Travellers pick their own topic in regards to one of these questions:
+Travelers pick their own topic regarding one of these topics:

-Travellers also share their impressions and experiences in regular photo posts.
-Applicants have to reside in one of the member states of the EU.
+Travelers also share their impressions and experiences in regular photo posts.

 How can I apply?